27 Feb Scania GB Headquarters Posted at 13:23h in

 The three-storey building in Milton Keynes had 18 rooms that needed assistive listening systems.

 Our engineers surveyed the site ahead of making their recommendation.
 During this, they realized that induction loops were not going to be ideally suitable.
 This was because the structure of the building consisted of a complete steel subframe.
 Our team measured high levels of metal loss caused by the steel structure of the building.

 Metal loss occurs because the magnetic field of the hearing loop causes a small electric current to flow in nearby metal.

 This current then creates a small magnetic field of its own, which opposes the original hearing loop field.
 This leads to a loss of some sounds and thus a lack of crispness in the received signal.

-Metal loss can be caused by non-magnetic metals such as aluminium as well as magnetic ones such as steel or iron.
+Metal loss can be caused by non-magnetic metals such as aluminum as well as magnetic ones such as steel or iron.

 However, that didn’t mean we were not able to offer a solution and the customer was open to considering other technologies.

 Our newly introduced Radio Frequency Systems use radio waves rather than cables to transmit audio signals.
 These systems are not affected by factors such as a building’s structure or materials.